ulfalizer/Kconfiglib/README.md

 (`scriptconfig` and `iscripconfig`) are needed to pick up environment variables set in the kernel makefiles and later referenced in the Kconfig files (<i>ARCH</i>,
 <i>SRCARCH</i>, and <i>KERNELVERSION</i> as of Linux v4.0-rc3).
 The documentation
 explains how the make targets are used.
+The compatibility tests in the test suite also needs them.

 Please tell me if the patch does not apply.
 It should be trivial to apply manually.